This post is a guide to visiting the Reichstag in Berlin.

 You can view the top-rated hotels according to TripAdvisor to see if any suit your needs or budget.

-The Reichstag is in walking distance from the Brandenburg Gate, the Holocaust Memorial, and the big park Tiergarten.
+The Reichstag is within walking distance of the Brandenburg Gate, the Holocaust Memorial, and the big park Tiergarten.

 You might also be interested in our self-guided tours on Mitte West and Mitte East.